 Often the bunk length is not given on the charterer’s website and you’ll have to confirm it directly.

 (By the way, cabin height and bunk length are especially limited on the British Narrow Boats, so you may want to verify those in particular.)

 While inside steering is obviously a necessity during inclement weather, having an outside steering station is wonderful.
 You can enjoy the countryside as you slowly make your way through fields and forests.

-During a trip in France on the Loire (actually, the Canal Latéral à la Loire) a few years ago with friends, my wife Ulrike and the two other women would bike along the canal, or make quick excursions to nearby villages, while we two men would enjoy a beverage or two on the upper deck.
+During a charter in France on the Loire (actually, the Canal Latéral à la Loire) a few years ago with friends, my wife Ulrike and the two other women would bike along the canal, or make quick excursions to nearby villages, while we two men would enjoy a beverage or two on the upper deck.
 We then would meet at a lock further downstream and everybody was happy.
 So, choosing a boat that would easily accommodate bikes was a real winner.

 Canal boats have also greatly improved since we first started chartering.
 Indeed charter companies like Le Boat, Locaboat, and others, now incorporate the experiences and lessons learned in their own custom designs.
 Refrigeration, heating, electric toilets, bow thrusters, etc. are now standard on many vessels.

 (I recently saw on the Nichols.com site that you can reserve “Le bateau green”, an electric boat!)

 Obviously, the size of the boat you’ll want to charter will also depend on the size and composition of your crew: family only, good friends, social friends or a combination – all should impact the type of boat, the number and type of cabins to choose.

 We’ve had good good experiences with Locaboat canal boat chartering in both France and the Netherlands.
 Using organizations such as Locaboat or Le Boat has advantages.
 They have organized the selection of boats, itineraries, payments, etc. quite well for the countries they service.
 Repeat cruisers will get discounts, etc.